Herman Rietzel: Other musical skills

 Rietzel was an excellent sight reader on piano and other instruments alike.
 As a child he learned to play many orchestral instruments; among them was the flute, which he learned secretly as a surprise for his father.
 Thereafter, he sometimes substituted for his father in the theater.
 On one occasion Rietzel at sight fluently transposed and performed on the viola the first part of a trio for three cellos by Félix Battanchon, written in three clefs.
 Frederick Bergner spoke with admiration of Rietzel's skills as an accompanist, even when Rietzel was a small child.

 Reitzal's ambitions as a composer were largely unrealized, cut short by his early death.
 He had ideas for compositions, but for the most part had not by that time written them down.
 He did complete one song, "Der Schafer," during his studies in Stuttgart, as a gift for his sister; one other called "I Saw Thee Weep," which he scored but considered unsatisfactory; and fragments of a piano concerto.
+His one composition of note was the Eine Volksthumliche Suite which was programmed by Theodore Thomas and his orchestra.